First-Year Experience (FYE) specializes in academic coaching and case management holistic advising for First-Time in College students.

 FTIC Students have the opportunity to participate in a Pathway FTIC course as part of their First-Year Experience.
 Designed to guide FTICs through their chosen academic pathway in a structured and wraparound approach.

-An advantage of an FTIC Pathway Block is the supportive nature of learning and growing in a cohort.
-Cohort programs were developed as studies to show that people learn better in groups.
-FTIC Pathway Blocks bring students together to build community, foster creativity, and develop leadership and teamwork skills all under the guidance and support of EPCC faculty, Early Alert Academic Advisors, and Peer Academic Coaches (PACs).
+An advantage of an FTIC Pathway course is the supportive nature of learning and growing in a community.
+FTIC Pathway courses bring students together to build community, foster creativity, develop leadership and teamwork skills all under the guidance and support of FYE Advisors, Faculty Coaches, and Peer Academic Coaches (PACs).